robolyst/osquant/content/papers/monitoring-trading-systems/index.md

 ## Filebeat

-Filebeat uses a `yaml` file for configuration.
+Filebeat uses a `filebeat.yaml` file for configuration.
 We want to tell Filebeat where the log file lives, where elastic search lives, and what index to put the logs into.
 We can do this with:

 ```yaml
 filebeat.inputs: